-Up-and-coming agriculturalists showed nerves of steel today during State Young Farmers contests in Birmingham.
-Tonight, Outstanding Young Farm Family (OYFF) and Excellence In Ag competition winners and Discussion Meet finalists were announced at the Alabama Farmers Federation’s 45th Commodity Producers Conference closing banquet.
+Up-and-coming agriculturalists showed nerves of steel during State Young Farmers contests in Birmingham Aug.
+5. That evening, Outstanding Young Farm Family (OYFF) and Excellence In Ag competition winners and Discussion Meet finalists were announced at the Alabama Farmers Federation’s 45th Commodity Producers Conference closing banquet.

 Cleburne County’s Eric and Carrly Lovvorn and their children, 2-year-old Chloe and 3-month-old Landon, are the 2017 OYFF.
-The Lovvorns live near Ranburne and operate a four-house poultry farm, raise cattle, grow hay and own a commericial poultry house cleanout business.
+The Lovvorns live near Ranburne and have a four-house poultry farm and cattle.
+They also grow hay and own a poultry house clean-out business.

 As the OYFF, the Lovvorns won a prize package worth more than $60,000.
 They will receive $35,000 toward a new Ford vehicle courtesy of Alfa Insurance; a John Deere 825i Gator from Alabama Ag Credit and Alabama Farm Credit; and a lease on a John Deere tractor from John Deere and local dealers.